Frequently Asked Questions

 Once the CSO is set up, can the CSO be used to raise money continuously, unlike traditional fundraising mechanisms like a private equity raise which have a fixed closing and limited timeframe?

-Once the CSO is set up it for RML, it becomes a continuous fundraising mechanism for RML as long as the company wants to raise funds.
+Once the CSO is set up it for ReMelife, it becomes a continuous fundraising mechanism for the company as long as the company wants to raise funds.
 The CSO ’s continuous nature is very attractive because it lowers the cost and resources necessary for a company who would otherwise have to set up traditional fundraising campaigns every 6-12 months.

 Who can use the CSO for raising funds?

-Since one of the key requirements of a CSO is a buyback reserve fund substantially built from a portion of the fundraising company’s revenue, a company like RML must have some future revenue to contribute to the buyback reserve fund in order to effectively set up a CSO .
-Since the CSO typically requires a minimum holding period of at least 12 months, there is time to properly fund RML’s buyback reserve fund.
+Since one of the key requirements of a CSO is a buyback reserve fund substantially built from a portion of the fundraising company’s revenue, a business like ReMeLife must have some future revenue to contribute to the buyback reserve fund in order to effectively set up a CSO .
+Since the CSO typically requires a minimum holding period of at least 12 months, there is time to properly fund ReMeLife's buyback reserve fund.

 Are there some verticals better suited to a CSO ?